-It’s Sliding Doors, but this one involves Donna, a scary looking Rose, a woman who looked more normal as a reptile called Chantho and a world where the Doctor wasn’t there to save the day.
+It’s Sliding Doors, but this one involves Donna, a scary looking Rose, a woman who looked more normal as Chantho the Reptile and a world where the Doctor wasn’t there to save the day.

 Thoughts – It’s A Nice Idea, But…

 Don’t get me wrong, it’s not that I dislike Turn Left, but neither does it enthuse me.